Renegade4339/HDGreens/readme.md

 `Fire` while aiming directly at the target - Fire column immolation, costs 75 mana points.
 Can be aborted.\
 `Altfire` - Immolation barrage, costs 90 mana points.
 Can be aborted.\
-`Reload` while looking up from a corpse - Mass reanimation, costs 75 points per corpse.\
+`Reload` while looking up from a corpse - Mass reanimation, costs 75 points per corpse.
+(Not available in Deathmatch.)\
-`Unload` - Lay a curse - costs 250 points\
+`Unload` - Lay a curse - costs 250 points.
+(Deathmatch-exclusive: The curse summons demons instead of healing.
+Once per life.)\
 Passive Abilities:
 - As long as you have greens in you, you're immune to fire.
 - Instead of dying, you'll simply fade away from existence but not without laying a curse first.